A-Charvin/fc/MarkingDetection/README.md

 * Optimized processing to save time without losing accuracy
 * Learned that sometimes “thrown together” experiments can yield production-ready workflows

-Special thanks go to my team at FrontenacGIS for making this possible.
+Special thanks to our team at FrontenacGIS for making this possible.

 ---